 In 'Lightning' proper, 1,000 men of the 3rd Commando Brigade, supported by one squadron of medium tanks and one regiment of medium artillery as well as by some light and heavy anti-aircraft guns, were to embark in the two infantry landing craft, after these had reached the Naf river from Chittagong, and land on the northern beaches of Akyab island at 12.30 on 3 January with the support of Napier, Nepal, Shoreham and several motor launches.
 The Indian 74th Brigade, delivered from Foul Point on the mainland in the Indian sloops Jumna and Narbada and the motor launches ML-387 and ML-829, would follow and, passing through the commando brigade, capture Akyab by 5 January.

-Naval support was to be given by Rear Admiral A. D. Read’s Bombardment Force (Task Force 61) comprising the cruisers Newcastle, Phoebe (fighter direction ship) and Nigeria together with the destroyers Pathfinder, Raider and Rapid, and the Arakan Coastal Forces.
+Naval support was to be provided by Rear Admiral A. D. Read’s Bombardment Force (Task Force 61) comprising the light cruisers Newcastle, Phoebe (fighter direction ship) and Nigeria together with the destroyers Pathfinder, Raider and Rapid, and the Arakan Coastal Forces.
 Air support was to be provided by No. 224 Group of the RAF with some 200 aircraft.

 On 2 January, an artillery air observation officer saw no sign of any Japanese forces on the island, landed in a rice field and was assured by the inhabitants that the Japanese had indeed departed.
 On receipt of this information Christison and Air Vice Marshal the Earl of Bandon also arrived by air and received a warm welcome from the islands' inhabitants.
 Orders were immediately issued for the landing to take place as planned, but without the preliminary bombardment.
 A meteorological report from South-East Asia Command headquarters of an imminent storm led Martin to consider turning back the assault craft carrying the commandos, but Christison insisted that the operation must continue, and the storm did not in fact happen.
 Akyab town was occupied on 4 January and patrols soon reported that all the ground commanding the anchorages was clear.